Fourteen Days Across Bohemia and Moravia

 Ideal For

-First-time visitors to Central Europe, History and architecture enthusiasts, Culture and art lovers, Beer and culinary tourists, Photography enthusiasts
+First-time visitors to Central Europe, History and architecture enthusiasts, Beer and food lovers, Couples seeking a romantic route, Solo travelers comfortable with trains and buses

 Day-by-Day Itinerary